The Flash (film): Post-production

+Visual effects work and Ezra Miller controversy

 In December 2021, Michael Shannon and Antje Traue were revealed to be reprising their roles from Man of Steel (2013) as General Zod and Faora-Ul, respectively.
 Daley and Goldstein, former co-writers and co-directors of the film, were also confirmed to be receiving story credit for the film alongside Hodson.
 Temuera Morrison, who portrays Aquaman's father, Thomas Curry, in Aquaman (2018) and Aquaman and the Lost Kingdom (2023), was reported to be in the film in February 2022.
 In March, Warner Bros. adjusted its release schedule due to the impact of the COVID-19 pandemic on the workload of visual effects vendors.
 The Flash was moved to June 23, 2023, to give VFX teams more time to complete work; it had around 2,500 visual effects shots.
 In April 2022, Discovery, Inc. and WarnerMedia merged to become Warner Bros.
 Discovery (WBD), led by president and CEO David Zaslav.
 The new company was expected to restructure DC Entertainment, and Zaslav began searching for an equivalent to Marvel Studios president Kevin Feige to lead the new subsidiary.

-Also in April, the final writing credits for The Flash were revealed: Hodson received screenplay credit; Daley, Goldstein, and Harold received screen story credit; and off-screen credit for additional writing material went to Rebecca Drysdale, Famuyiwa, Grahame-Smith, Johns, Lord, Christopher Miller, Ezra Miller, Morrison, and Adam Sztykiel.
+The final writing credits for The Flash were also revealed in April: Hodson received screenplay credit; Daley, Goldstein, and Harold received screen story credit; and off-screen credit for additional writing material went to Rebecca Drysdale, Famuyiwa, Grahame-Smith, Johns, Lord, Christopher Miller, Ezra Miller, Morrison, and Adam Sztykiel.
 In May, Deadline Hollywood reported that an unspecified "high-profile" comic book film that would be released in 2023 had its script recently submitted to the Writers Guild of America (WGA), having a total of 45 writers involved in it throughout its development.
 Some commentators believed that the film was The Flash, due to its lengthy development process.
-Miller later participated in "regularly scheduled additional photography" in mid-2022.
+Miller later participated in "regularly scheduled additional photography" in the middle of 2022.
 By August, the visual effects were expected to be completed by the end of the year, and were provided by DNEG, Scanline VFX, and Wētā FX.
 John "DJ" Desjardin served as the VFX supervisor after working on several DCEU films, while Paul Machliss and Jason Ballantine co-edited the film; Ballantine previously collaborated on Muschietti's films It (2017) and It Chapter Two.
 Machliss said the film was the first to use new technology to feature different versions of an actor on-screen, while Muschietti said the film's visual effects were intentionally designed as being viewed from the Flash's perspective.
-He added that his initial cut of the film was around four hours long, and featured additional "nostalgic" cameos and a different ending that were cut.
+He added that his initial cut of the film was around four hours long and featured additional "nostalgic" cameos and a different ending that were cut.

 "Having recently gone through a time of intense crisis, I now understand that I am suffering complex mental health issues and have begun ongoing treatment.
 I want to apologize to everyone that I have alarmed and upset with my past behavior.
 I am committed to doing the necessary work to get back to a healthy, safe and productive stage in my life."